 - 2 - Nailers: 3-inches by 10-1/2 inches

 Note that the shelf sizes noted above are for permanently-mounted shelves.
-If you wish to use shelf pins and have adjustable shelves, you'll want to adjust the sizes of these moveable shelves to 10-3/8 inches by 11-1/4 inches.
+If you wish to use shelf pins and have adjustable shelves, you'll want to adjust the sizes of these moveable shelves to 10 and 3/8 inches by 11 and 1/4 inches.

 Remove the sacrificial strip and clamps from the fence.
-Adjust the fence so that it is 47-1/4 inches from the closest edge of the dado blade.
+Adjust the fence so that it is 47 and 1/4 inches from the closest edge of the dado blade.
 Place one of the bookcase sides face down with the bottom edge against the fence, and rip a dado into the bookcase side to accommodate the center shelf.
 Repeat with the other bookcase side.

 If you wish to have other permanently-mounted shelves, adjust the fence and cut dadoes for these shelves.
 Otherwise, use a power drill with a 1/4-inch bit and a shelf hole drilling template (or a plunge router with a collar if required by the template) to drill your matching holes in the bookcase sides.

-Next, cross-measure the assembly to check it for square, then place the 1/4-inch plywood backer into the rabbets around the edge of the assembly.
-Tack the backer to the assembly on all four edges using 1-1/4 inch finish nails every six inches around the cabinet.
+Cross-measure the assembly to check it for square, then place the 1/4-inch plywood backer into the rabbets around the edge of the assembly.
+Tack the backer to the assembly on all four edges using 1 and 1/4 inch finish nails every six inches around the cabinet.